Chart Color Schemes

 Age

-The median age in Nicholls is 44 years, which is significantly higher than the Australian Capital Territory's average of 35 years.
-This figure is also considerably older than Australia's national median age of 38 years.
-The 55-64 age group constitutes a strong 16.5% of Nicholls' population compared to the Australian Capital Territory, while the 25-34 cohort is less prevalent at 8.5%.
-This concentration of the 55-64 age group is well above the national average of 11.2%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 5.1% to 6.4% of Nicholls' population, while the 55 to 64 cohort increased from 15.4% to 16.5%.
-Conversely, the 45 to 54 cohort has declined from 17.2% to 14.5%.
-Population forecasts for 2041 indicate substantial demographic changes for Nicholls.
-The 85+ age group is expected to grow by 96%, reaching 166 people from its current figure of 84.
-Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 15 to 24 cohorts are expected to experience population declines.
+The median age in Nicholls is 44 years, which is significantly higher than the Australian Capital Territory's average of 35 years and older than Australia's national average of 38 years.
+The 55-64 age group comprises 16.5% of Nicholls' population, compared to the Australian Capital Territory's percentage, while the 25-34 age group makes up 8.5%.
+This 55-64 concentration is notably higher than the national average of 11.2%.
+Post-2021 Census data shows that the 75 to 84 age group has increased from 5.1% to 6.4%, and the 55 to 64 cohort has risen from 15.4% to 16.5%.
+Conversely, the 45 to 54 age group has decreased from 17.2% to 14.5%.
+Population forecasts for 2041 indicate substantial demographic changes in Nicholls.
+Notably, the 85+ age group is projected to grow by 96%, reaching 166 people from 84.
+The combined 65+ age groups are expected to account for 100% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 15 to 24 age cohorts are anticipated to experience population declines.